How to Make 3D Drawings in AutoCAD: A Step-by-Step Guide for Beginners

 AutoCAD is one of the most powerful tools in the design and drafting industry, widely used by engineers, architects, and designers worldwide.
 While 2D drafting is often the starting point, learning how to create 3D drawings in AutoCAD takes your design skills to a whole new level.
-3D models provide more detail, better visualization, and accurate representations of real-world objects, making them essential in professional projects.
+3D models provide more detail, better visualisation, and accurate representations of real-world objects, making them essential in professional projects.

 In this guide, we will walk you step by step through the process of making 3D drawings in AutoCAD, ideal for beginners who want to start their 3D journey confidently.